Connecticut Man Who Tested Positive For Omicron Variant Resting At Home With Mild Symptoms, Gov. Lamont Says

 Sen. Chuck Schumer is calling for a surge of free at-home COVID tests to be available in more locations for anyone who wants one.

 “They should be distributed to community health centers.
-They should be distributed by mobile vans,” Schumer said.MORE NEWS: First Case Of Omicron Variant Reported In New Jersey
+They should be distributed by mobile vans,” Schumer said.MORE NEWS: More Omicron Cases Identified In New York; Total Rises To At Least 8